Wade Deacon High School: Fairfield High School Closure and Modernisation

 In August 2010, the nearby Fairfield High School, Widnes closed due to a decreasing number of student admissions.
-Current students were amalgamated into Wade Deacon's student body.
+Current students were merged into Wade Deacon's student body.
 To deal with the increased number of enrolled students, the school received a £25m refurbishment, with significant expansions made to the original 1931 building.
-During the renovations, pupils were taught at a variety of sites across Widnes.
-The remodelling was finished by late 2013, with an opening ceremony on 11th December 2013.
+During the renovations, pupils were taught at various sites across Widnes.
+The remodelling was finished by late 2013, with an opening ceremony on 11 December 2013.

 Academy

 The school converted to academy status on 1 March 2013.